 What is the maximum number of cores that these codes could use today?

-If the typical number is less than the maximum, briefly explain why fewer than the maximum used.
+If the typical number is less than the maximum, briefly explain why fewer than the maximum are used.

 Which is more important for your software or project, strong scaling or weak scaling?
 Why?
 (Strong: you have a problem of a given size and you'd like to use parallel computing to solve it faster.
 Weak: you have a problem of a given size and you'd like to use parallel computing to solve a bigger problem in the same time.)